 The Carnival in Rio holds a great history in itself.
-Until it was recognized as being an expression of culture by the government, citizens who did not participate in the Carnival used to riot and protest its existence.
-The roots of the modern Rio Carnival are found in the 1800s when the rich people in the city started to hold balls and masquerade parties, ideas that came from the rich in Paris.
-It was originally a mimic of the European idea of a festival and has over time brought in elements of not only European festivals but African and American festivals and cultural ideas as well.
+Until it was recognized as an expression of culture by the government, citizens who did not participate in the Carnival used to riot and protest its existence.
+The roots of the modern Rio Carnival are found in the 1800s when the rich people in the city started to hold balls and masquerade parties, which came from the rich in Paris.
+It was originally a mimic of the European idea of a festival and has, over time, brought in elements of not only European festivals but African and American festivals and cultural ideas as well.

-Part of the current celebration of the Rio Carnival are groups of people who parade through the streets, playing music and dancing.
-Today, these are called "Blocos", and they consist of people who dress in different costumes or even t-shirts that proclaim who they are and what they believe in.
+Part of the Rio Carnival's current celebration are groups of people who parade through the streets, playing music and dancing.
+Today, these are called 'Blocos', and they consist of people who dress in different costumes or even t-shirts that proclaim who they are and what they believe in.
 These are usually, in modern times, associated with different neighborhoods or suburbs of Rio.
-They are groups of people who live or follow the practices of these different neighborhoods, and the Blocos include percussion groups or bands as well as people that follow along with the group.
+They are groups of people who live or follow these different neighborhoods' practices, and the Blocos include percussion groups or bands and people who follow along with the group.
 The Blocos have become more and more popular each year, and it is organized so that each of them will have their own areas to party and parade in, away from traffic and other Blocos.
-Along with the parades and parties of the Blocos, the Rio Carnival is known for the elaborate parades that are put on by the city governments.
+Along with the parades and parties of the Blocos, the Rio Carnival is known for the elaborate parades that the city governments put on.
 The city's major samba schools participate in these parades, and one of the major tourist attractions during Rio's Carnival is watching these Samba schools parade.
 In fact, the entire year leading up to the Carnival is rehearsal time for these schools, and everyone who is part of the group will participate in the parade, no matter how good they are at the Samba or how much they have learned.

-The parades offer another chance for the citizens of Rio - one that only comes once a year.
+The parades offer another chance for Rio's citizens - one that only comes once a year.
 During the parades, the entire class and social order system of Rio is forgotten.
 Rich dress like poor, poor dress like rich, male and female genders are swapped for costuming.
-This entire party atmosphere during the Carnival and parades is not the atmosphere of the general life in Rio - but during the Carnival, all as expected and all is accepted.
+During the Carnival and parades, this entire party atmosphere is not the atmosphere of the general life in Rio - but during the Carnival, all as expected and all is accepted.

-Another important aspect of the way that the citizens behave during the Rio Carnival is that all aspects of people being different are completely set aside.
-There are some issues with racism in Rio, as with any other place, yet during the Carnival season there does not seem to be much of this happening.
+Another important aspect of how the citizens behave during the Rio Carnival is that all aspects of people being different are completely set aside.
+There are some issues with racism in Rio, as with any other place, yet there does not seem to be much of this happening during the Carnival season.
 The general atmosphere in Rio during Carnival is one of acceptance and of everyone getting along.
-This is something that is not seen very often in many different places because there is usually tension of some sort that is found during celebrations - no matter what that celebration is for.
+This is not seen very often in many different places because there is usually tension of some sort found during celebrations - no matter what that celebration is for.

-It is recommended what if you want to go to Rio for Carnival, you book lodging well in advance.
+It is recommended that you go to Rio for the Carnival and book lodging well in advance.
 It is perhaps one of the most popular times for people to be traveling in this part of the world, and it is often found that hotels and other establishments are booked years in advance.

-Many of the citizens also open their homes and open their arms to the different people who are coming into Rio from all over the world.
-This is something that is unique to this area, and if you are looking for a place to stay, good food to eat, or someone to teach you about the different areas or the things that you might want to know, chances are good that someone will be there to teach you.
+Many of the citizens also open their homes and open their arms to the different people coming into Rio from all over the world.
+This is unique to this area, and if you are looking for a place to stay, good food to eat, or someone to teach you about the different areas or the things that you might want to know, the chances are good that someone will be there to teach you.